How a hypothetical company could say what is proved.

 The issued corridor combines machine proofs with signed operational attestations.
 It shows the narrow path most companies are likely to use first.

-Safe statement: ExampleCo can say the scoped identity, logging, access-review, training, restore, and incident-runbook corridor has no blocking gaps, while still disclosing which parts are proved and which parts are attested.
+Safe statement: ExampleCo can say the scoped identity, password-policy, managed-WAF, centralized-monitoring, logging, storage-encryption, access-review, training, restore, and incident-runbook corridor has no blocking gaps, while still disclosing which parts are proved and which parts are attested.

 Documentary by design

 The AI-governance corridor is intentionally mixed.
-Four claims are attested, one disclosure control is proved.
+Ten claims are attested, five are proved, and one automated-decision boundary remains explicit human judgment.
 That is a more honest current AI story than pretending governance is fully machine-checkable.

-Safe statement: ExampleCo can say AI context, risk process, oversight, and monitoring are documented and signed, and that AI-generated content disclosure is mechanically demonstrated on the scoped assistant surface.
+Safe statement: ExampleCo can say AI context, risk process, oversight, monitoring, evaluation, data-quality governance, and supplier-transfer governance are documented and signed, and that AI-generated content disclosure, provenance metadata, typed task-envelope state, rights-ready run-trace retention, and privacy-notice publication state are mechanically demonstrated on the scoped assistant surface.
+It still should not imply that lawful basis, rights handling in production, retention adequacy, or controller-processor legality are already fully automated.

 Failure is first-class